Hill Walking Permits

 Valid First Aid Qualifications as required for hillwalking can be found under First Aid and First Response (POR 9.7i).

-Nights Away Permits (Rule 9.57)
+Nights Away Permits (9.2.3.1)

-There are four categories of permit:
+There are four categories of Nights Away permit:

-• Green Field – for staying at any site where any of the above facilities do not exist – for example, a summer camp on a farmer’s field
+Green Field – for staying at any site where any of the above facilities do not exist – for example, a summer camp on a farmer's field

-The core activity is a form of expedition, not residential, and all the equipment is transported with the participants. eg. QSA/DofE hikes, expedition hikes, canoe expeditions:
+Lightweight Expedition – for staying at any site for not more than one night before moving on.
+The core activity is a form of expedition, not residential, and all the equipment is transported with the participants.
+For example, King's Scout Award or Duke of Edinburgh's Awards hikes, expedition hikes, canoe expeditions.

 Those holding a Hillwalking Permit that includes lightweight camping in remote areas may also run Lightweight Expedition events.